hantsy/jakartaee11-sandbox/docs/jpa.md

 });
 ```

-There is no need to manage the `Connection` lifecycle yourself, and be careful not to close it inside the execution block.
+This method is transaction-aware and joins any existing transaction.
+You don’t need to manage or close the `Connection` yourself inside the block.